alex-karpenko/git-events-runner/docs/guides/config.md

 Using this parameter, you can change log level.
 If nothing is specified the default level is `info`.

+### jsonLogs

+Allowed values: `true`, `false`.

+Default if `false`.
+If `true` then controller outputs logs in JSON format.
+JSON format is useful for logging systems like Grafana Loki or ElasticSearch, which expect structured logs.

 ### otlp

 This section describes OpenTelemetry configuration.